NBKelly/2022_AdventOfCode/README.md

 ### Day 05: Hydrothermal Venture

+#### Summary
+Find the set of all intersections between a group of orthogonal/octogonal lines.

+#### Solution.

 The simple way to do this is simply to put all line segments into a hashmap (cell by cell), and mark any point that gets intersected in a hashset.
 The answer is simply the size of that hashset.

+The more complicated answer involves first finding the set of all colinear lines, isolating the overlapping portions, and then merging those overlapping portions which overlap.

+Once that's done, simply use any reasonable algorithm to check if/when lines intersect, and check them against the line segments you already have.
+To avoid needing to track significantly large numbers of points, you can break the solution space up into smaller chunks and divide/conquer it.

 ### Day 06: Lanternfish